-Jobs related to Geographic information Science include:
+Jobs related to Geographic Information Science include:

-- · Cartographer
+- > Cartographer

-- · Climate scientist
+- > Climate scientist

-- Conservationist
+- > Conservationist

-- · Data scientist
+- > Data scientist

-- · Geographer
+- > Geographer

-- · Geospatial database developer
+- > Geospatial database developer

-- · GIS Analyst
+- > GIS Analyst

-- · GIS technician
+- > GIS technician

-- · GIS software developer
+- > GIS software developer

-- · Mapping and surveying technician
+- > Mapping and surveying technician

-- · Spatial data scientist
+- > Spatial data scientist

-Spatial thinking
+- > Spatial thinking

-Geography of the human environment
+- > Geography of the human environment

-Earth surface processes and landforms
+- > Earth surface processes and landforms

-Programming techniques
+- > Programming techniques

-Remote sensing
+- > Remote sensing

-about how your degree will be structured and what courses you need to take at science.auckland.ac.nz/ug-geo-info
+Find out more about how your degree will be structured and what courses you need to take at auckland.ac.nz/science/ug-geo-info

-"I have been able to understand and investigate the world's complex natural and social processes, the problems we face into the future, and most importantly how we can be the solution.

-"Even if you have many passions, you'll be able to gain new insights and ways of showcasing them through learning and understanding GIS, as there are so many opportunities to use creativity and merge your own ideas and interests into practical assignments.
-It's such a broad field and although the courses scratch the surface into each aspect, if there's any software or technical skills you enjoy, I would encourage you to enhance them in your own time and supplement your learning that you receive in the programme - assignments often don't have boundaries, and they let you explore and go outside the box."
+"I've been able to understand and investigate the world's complex natural and social processes, the problems we face into the future, and most importantly, how we can be the solution.
+Even if you have many passions, you'll be able to gain new insights and ways of showcasing them through learning and understanding GIS, as there are so many opportunities to use creativity and merge your own ideas and interests into practical assignments."

-Taryn Smith

-BSc in Geographic Information Science and Environmental Science.
+Taryn SmithBSc in Geographic Information Science and Environmental Science.